 Aziz Rehman, M.D.

 Dr. Rehman graduated with Honors, Magna Cum Laude, in Biochemistry from Temple University, and was selected for Phi Beta Kappa in 2002.
-During his undergraduate years, he obtained a National Science Foundation grant to perform haematology research in the laboratory of Dr. Deane Mosher at the University of Wisconsin-Madison School of Medicine.
+During his undergraduate years, he obtained a National Science Foundation grant to perform hematology research in the laboratory of Dr. Deane Mosher at the University of Wisconsin-Madison School of Medicine.
 He studied the effects of thrombospondin on fibronectin extracellular matrix assembly.
 In 2009, he earned his medical degree from St. Matthew’s University School of Medicine.

 He has worked in biotech and medical device industries and obtained a regulatory affairs dual certificate in pharmaceuticals and medical devices from Regulatory Affairs Professionals’ Society (RAPS).
-He worked at MediMedia Health Inc., a contract research organisation, Merck & Co., Inc., and DePuy Synthes companies of Johnson & Johnson.
+He worked at MediMedia Health Inc., a contract research organization, Merck & Co., Inc., and DePuy Synthes companies of Johnson & Johnson.
 While at Merck, he supported a Phase 3b trial in CNS/Neurology as well as a Phase 2 trial in Immuno-Oncology.

 Dr. Rehman is a performance driven physician executive with extensive experience in clinical trial management.
 He is knowledgeable of full life cycle product development of biopharmaceuticals and medical devices in the functional areas of clinical development, pharmacovigilance, regulatory affairs, and medical affairs for investigational medicinal products and combination of drug/device products.
 Additionally, he has worked in multiple therapeutic areas including CNS/Neurology, Immuno-Oncology, Endocrinology, Rheumatology, Surgery (including trauma, orthopedics, neurosurgery, spine, and craniomaxillofacial surgical subspecialties) and molecular biochemistry.